Kia Sorento SUV - Reliability & safety

 Owners love the Sorento and it gains new safety tech

-The outgoing Kia Sorento came top in our 2020 Driver Power survey, so the new model will need to be good to impress loyal customers.
+The previous model of the Kia Sorento came top in our 2020 Driver Power survey, so the new model will need to be good to impress loyal customers.
 It's certainly loaded with new technology, including some clever safety features designed to reduce the risk of collisions.